Key Reversal Patterns: Engulfing, Pin Bar, and Inside Bar

 The Most Important Rule

-None of these patterns are entries on their own.
-They are confluence signals.
+None of these patterns are entries in isolation.
 A pin bar at random price is noise.
-A pin bar at key support, in the direction of the higher timeframe trend, after a corrective pullback — that is a signal.
-Learn to stack confluence before you pull the trigger.
+A pin bar at key daily support, aligned with the weekly trend, after a 61.8% Fibonacci retracement — that is a trade.
+Stack confluence before you pull the trigger.